awortmann/awortmann.github.io/_pages/theses.md

 ## What if you receive a rejection?

-- You can ask whether it is worth waiting for a certain period of time and the ask again
+- You can ask whether it is worth waiting for a certain period and them ask again
 - Ask another institute

 # Theses in industry